- Pro Video

 Sony has a set of macro lenses offering 1:1 magnification.
 The lineup starts with the 30mm f/3.5 Macro for Alpha NEX cameras, and the 30mm f/2.8 DT Macro, 50mm f/2.8 Macro, FE 90mm f/2.8 Macro G OSS, and 100mm f/2.8 Macro lenses work on Sony A-mount cameras.

 The Tamron SP 60mm f/2 Di II Macro lens features a 1:1 ratio and is available for Canon, Nikon, and Sony cameras.
-Tamron has two versions of its 90mm macro: the 90mm f/2.8 SP AF Di Macro gives a 1:1 ratio for Canon, Sony, Nikon, and Pentax cameras and the newer 90mm f/2.8 SP Di Macro VC USD is equipped with vibration compensation and a 1:1 magnification and is available for Nikon, Canon, and Sony mounts.
+Tamron has three versions of its 90mm macro.
+The newest is the SP 90mm f/2.8 Di Macro 1:1 VC USD lens for Canon, Nikon, and Sony A mounts.
+The 90mm f/2.8 SP AF Di Macro gives a 1:1 ratio for Canon, Sony, Nikon, and Pentax cameras and the middle brother, the 90mm f/2.8 SP Di Macro VC USD, is equipped with vibration compensation and a 1:1 magnification and is available for Nikon, Canon, and Sony mounts.
 The SP AF 180mm f/3.5 Di LD IF Macro also has 1:1 magnification and is available for Sony, Nikon, and Canon.

 Newcomer and macro specialist Venus Optics has a pair of lenses for different mounts.
 The rare-in-the-world-of-macro wide-angle Laowa 15mm f/4 Macro lens features 1:1 magnification and is available for Pentax, Sony, Nikon, and Canon cameras.
 Also from the company, the world’s first 2:1 magnification lens with infinity focus is the manual focus 60mm f/2.8 Ultra-Macro lens for Sony, Canon, Nikon, and Pentax.